raspberrypi/documentation/linux/filesystem/backup.md

 mysqldump recipes > recipes.sql
 ```

 This command will back up the `recipes` database to the file `recipes.sql`.
-Note that in this case, no username and password have been supplied to the `mysqldump` command.
+Note that, in this case, no username and password have been supplied to the `mysqldump` command.
 If you don't have your MySQL credentials in a `.my.cnf` configuration file in your home folder, then supply the username and password with flags:

 ```bash
 mysqldump -uroot -ppass recipes > recipes.sql
 ```

-To restore a MySQL database from a dumpfile, pipe the dumpfile into the `mysql` command; provide credentials, if necessary, and the database name.
+To restore a MySQL database from a dumpfile, pipe the dumpfile into the `mysql` command.
+Provide credentials, if necessary, and the database name.
 Note that the database must exist, so create it first:

 ```bash
 mysql -Bse "create database recipes"